capitalone/federated-model-aggregation/docs/source/roadmap.rst

     - Other tests missing
     - Integration testing
 - Refactoring
-    - Improve naming conventions to be more explicit / self documenting
+    - Improve naming conventions to be more explicit / self-documenting
     - Improve DRY-ness
         - e.g. settings file(s)
     - Enable “1-click deploys”.
 Refactor configuration scripts to have 1 source of truth / 1 settings file